 This certificate program is focused on preparing the student to apply computer applications such as word processing, spreadsheets, database, internet, e-mail, and presentation software to the solution of problems and have competency in office procedures.
 This program also prepares students for work responsibilities including researching and organizing information, preparing electronic communication and business correspondence, preparing electronic presentations and information and document processing.

-Advisors: Dr. David Rodgers, drodgers@nwcc.edu, 860-738-6387 Valerie Royals, vroyals@nwcc.edu, 860-738-6304 Stacey Williams, swilliams@nwcc.edu, 860-738-6427
+Advisors: Valerie Royals, vroyals@nwcc.edu, 860-738-6304 Stacey Williams, swilliams@nwcc.edu, 860-738-6427